jhorzek/lessSEM/README.md

 # Introduction

-You will find a short introduction to regularized SEM with the lessSEM package in the vignette “lessSEM” (see `vignette('lessSEM', package = 'lessSEM')`).
+You will find a short introduction to regularized SEM with the lessSEM package in `vignette('lessSEM', package = 'lessSEM')`.
 More information is also provided in the documentation of the individual functions (e.g., see `?lessSEM::scad`)

 # Example